liebermanlab/WideVariant/readme_files/readme_local_run.md

 Finally, you will need to have already generated a candidate mutation table and coverage matrix using the snakemake pipeline:
 * `/path/to/data/candidate_mutation_table.pickle.gz` - candidate SNV positions along with statistics about the read alignments from each sample at these positions
-* `/path/to/data/cov_raw_sparsecsr_mat.npz` - raw coverage matrix containing information on the number of reads from each sample aligned to each position on the genome
+* (optional) `/path/to/data/group_{cladeID}_coverage_matrix_raw.pickle.gz` - raw coverage matrix containing information on the number of reads from each sample aligned to each position on the genome.
+See documentation on the Snakemake step and comments in the Snakefile for more info on coverage matrices.
+A coverage matrix is necessary if you want to filter SNVs based on coverage or if you want to analyize contig presence/absence.

 ## 2. Set up your python environment and IDE